 Zelle Case Study

 Sending money should be simple.
-Making it simple at 150M+ users?
+Making it simple with 150M+ users?
 That's the hard part.

 Role